 It’s also a much lower-sodium option than regular soy sauce, making it a healthier choice for those on a clean keto diet.

-Tamari sauce still contains some carbohydrates, with a single tablespoon containing 1g of carbs by difference (10).
+Tamari sauce still contains some carbohydrates, with a single tablespoon containing 1g of carbs (10).
 However, its flavor is much stronger than regular soy sauce, so you may find that a little goes a long way.

 3. Dried Mushrooms